usdot-fhwa-stol/cda1tenth-bringup/docs/nav2_overview.md

 ## Behavior Server

 This server contains a collection of various behaviors.
-Navigators typically use they behaviors as recovery moves when path planning and tracking fails.
+Navigators typically use the behaviors as recovery moves when path planning and tracking fails.
 Nav2 provides some behaviors, including waiting, backing up, or calling for help.
 Unlike the Planning and Controller Servers, the Behavior Server's plugins do not have a unified interface.